-This vegetation type is a tall open forest with a canopy typically 17-38m in height and cover of 60-70%.
-It is characterised by New England Blackbutt (Eucalyptus campanulata) as one of the dominant trees, together with Turpentine (Syncarpia glomulifera) and other eucalypts (particularly E. acmenoides, E. microcorys).
-Mountain wattle (Acacia orites), Forest She-oak (Allocasuarina torulosa) and Tree Daviesia (Daviesia arborea) are often conspicuous in a sparse sub-canopy layer, and also as shrubs together with a diversity of other smaller trees.
+Vegetation type (VT) 38a has a tall open forest canopy (approximately 70% cover), typically 20-30m in height, with Blue Mountains Ash (Eucalyptus oreades) as the dominant and distinctive canopy tree, characterised by its long vertical ribbons of shed bark.
+New England Blackbutt (Eucalyptus campanulata) is also present in the canopy, whilst Blueberry Ash (Elaeocarpus reticulatus), (Acacia obtusifolia) as one of the dominant trees, together with Turpentine (Syncarpia glomulifera) and other eucalypts (particularly E. acmenoides, E. microcorys).
+Mountain Wattle (Acacia orites), Forest She-oak (Allocasuarina torulosa) and Tree Daviesia (Daviesia arborea) are often conspicuous in a sparse sub-canopy layer, and also as shrubs together with a diversity of other smaller trees.

-The shrub layer is sparse to mid-dense depending on the time since the last fire.
-It often includes Schizomeria ovata, Elaeocarpus reticulatus, Acacia melanoxylon, Austrobuxus swainii, Cryptocarya erythroxylon, Cyathea australis, Dodonaea spp. and Polyscias sambucifolia as young trees or shrubs.
-The groundcover layer is diverse and is often dominated by ferns (particularly Calochlaena dubia, Dicranopteris linearis and Pteridium esculentum).
+The shrub layer is sparse to mid-dense depending on time period since last fire, and often includes Schizomeria ovata, Elaeocarpus reticulatus, Acacia melanoxylon, Austrobuxus swainii, Cryptocarya erythroxylon, Cyathea australis, Dodonaea spp. and Polyscias sambucifolia.
+The ground cover is diverse and is often dominated by ferns (particularly Calochlaena dubia, Dicranopteris linearis and Pteridium esculentum).
 Vines are common, including Smilax australis and Cissus hypoglauca.